 Who is going to manage your rental property?
 In major markets like Vancouver, Calgary, or Edmonton, you have many, many property management companies competing with each other that you can choose from.
 In a smaller center, you might have one or two, so your options are far more limited.
 If you don’t like how they operate, too bad, as you’re likely stuck with one of them!

-If you’re looking for advice on property management or where to place your investment dollars, please get in touch with us first here.
+If you’re looking for advice on property management or where to place your investment dollars, please get in touch with our real estate and property management company.

 Chris Stepchuk March 26, 2017